 Brian M. Culley, CEO

-The company cautions you that all statements, other than statements of historical facts, contained in this letter are forward-looking statements.
-Forward-looking statements, in some cases, can be identified by terms such as “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “design,” “intend,” “expect,” “could,” “plan,” “potential,” “predict,” “seek,” “should,” “would,” “contemplate,” “project,” “target,” “tend to,” or the negative version of these words and similar expressions.
-Such statements include, but are not limited to, statements relating to the timing of the company’s rebranding and relocation activities, potential industry position, and the status of the company’s clinical studies.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the company’s actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by the forward-looking statements in this press release, including risks and uncertainties inherent in the company’s business and other risks described in the company’s filings with the Securities and Exchange Commission (SEC).
-The company’s forward-looking statements are based upon its current expectations and involve assumptions that may never materialize or may prove to be incorrect.
+Lineage cautions you that all statements, other than statements of historical facts, contained in this CEO Letter, are forward-looking statements.
+Forward-looking statements, in some cases, can be identified by terms such as “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “design,” “intend,” “expect,” “could,” “plan,” “potential,” “predict,” “seek,” “should,” “would,” “contemplate,” project,” “target,” “tend to,” or the negative version of these words and similar expressions.
+Such statements include, but are not limited to, statements relating to Lineage’s cost-savings initiatives, manufacturing plans, enrollment activities, data presentations, clinical trial advancement, and partnership evaluations, as well as the impact of the COVID-19 pandemic on the company.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause Lineage’s actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by the forward-looking statements in this CEO Letter, including risks and uncertainties inherent in Lineage’s business and other risks in Lineage’s filings with the Securities and Exchange Commission (the SEC).
+Lineage’s forward-looking statements are based upon its current expectations and involve assumptions that may never materialize or may prove to be incorrect.
 All forward-looking statements are expressly qualified in their entirety by these cautionary statements.
-Further information regarding these and other risks is included under the heading “Risk Factors” in the company’s periodic reports filed with the SEC, including the company’s Annual Report on Form 10-K filed with the SEC on March 14, 2019 and its other reports, which are available from the SEC’s website.
+Further information regarding these and other risks is included under the heading “Risk Factors” in Lineage’s periodic reports with the SEC, including Lineage’s Annual Report on Form 10-K filed with the SEC on March 12, 2020 and its other reports, which are available from the SEC’s website.
 You are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date on which they were made.
-The company undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made, except as required by law.
+Lineage undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made, except as required by law.